Turning Handmade Product Sales to Passive Income, Using Affiliate Marketing on Instagram to Expand Your Shop with Megan Lee ButcherRead more

 My name is Kasey!
-I am the creator of Pen + Posh - a six-figure passive income business and Etsy success dream come true.
+I am the creator of Pen + Posh - a multi six-figure, passive income business and Etsy success dream come true.
 I provide overwhelmed crafters, artists and creative moms the right tools and "pep talk" needed to earn flexible income online.

 With a formal education in advertising, I have spent 10 years marketing businesses online, and 12 years doing freelance design on the side.
 I was able to replace my corporate income selling digital designs on Etsy within the first six months!
 I am now on a mission to help the overwhelmed, creatives out there do the same!